ruggeri/tech-notes/math/casella-berger-notes.md

       the expected risk.
 That seems appropriate if we've already decided we care about risk anyway.
 * Hypothesis testing
+    * We propose a null hypothesis, which we will try to reject.
+We also have a complementary alternative hypothesis.
+        * For instance, the null hypothesis may be that a parameter `\theta` is in one set, while the alternative is that it is in the complementary set.
+    * A hypothesis testing procedure is a procedure whereby you either choose to reject the null hypothesis, or decide that the data does not allow you to reject the null hypothesis.
+        * The sample space where the null hypothesis is *rejected* is called the *rejection region*, while the space where the null hypothesis is *not rejected* is called the *acceptance* region.
+    * We would like to judge the quality of a hypothesis testing procedure.
+    * Let us consider the two types of errors:
+        * First, assume that `\theta` in fact is in the null hypothesis.
+Then our worry is that we falsely reject `\theta`: that is, we worry about the probability that `\theta` generates a sample in the rejection region.
+This is called "Type I Error".
+        * Next, assume that `\theta` is *not* in the null hypothesis.
+Then our worry is that the sample is *not* in the rejection area.
+That is, we worry about the probability that `\theta` does not generate a sample in the rejection area.
+    * Let us now define `\beta_T(\theta)`, which is the probability that given the parameter is truly `\theta`, that it generates a sample that the test rejects.
+        * We *want* `\beta(\theta)` to be exactly zero for all `\theta` in the null hypothesis.
+That means we never falsely reject the null hypothesis.
+        * Alternatively, we want `\beta(\theta)` to be exactly one for all `\theta` in the alternative hypothesis.
+That means we would never fail to reject the null hypothesis when the null hypothesis is in fact false.
+    * Notice that the test is telling us whether or not to reject the hypothesis.
+Therefore, the test needs to be parameterized by the hypothesis.
+As we said, a good test for a hypothesis is likely to reject when the parameter is not in the null hypothesis, and likely to accept otherwise.
+    * Now, we define a *level \alpha* test to be one where `\beta(\theta) <= \alpha` for all `\theta` in the null hypothesis.
+        * This means that a level `\alpha` test has a ceiling on the probability of making a type I (false rejection) error.
+        * It says nothing about type II error (failure to reject).
+    * A simple test would say that `\beta(\theta) = 0` for all
+      `\theta`.
+That would be a level `\alpha` test for any `\alpha`.
+        * But it is clearly stupid because this would never reject the hypothesis when it isn't true.
+        * That's the point, we want `\beta(\theta)` to be large for anything outside the null hypothesis.
+    * We define an *unbiased* test.
+This says that `\beta` on the null hypothesis set is always greater or equal to `\beta` on the alternative hypothesis set.
+        * This means that the test is at least as likely to reject the hypothesis if `\theta` is in the alternative hypothesis, as opposed to when `\theta` is in the null hypothesis.
+        * This would be even dumber than just having `\beta(\theta)=0`.
+For a biased test, there are null hypothesis `\theta` less likely to be rejected than alternative hypothesis `\theta`.
+That is perverse!
+    * We want to start considering tests that have high `\beta` for members of the alternative hypothesis.
+Given a class of tests, `C`, we say that a test `T` is *uniformly most powerful* if for any other test `T'`, then for all `\theta` in the alternative hypothesis, `\beta(\theta) >= \beta'(\theta)`.
+        * That is, a uniformly most powerful test is one which is least likely to fail to reject the null hypothesis when the parameter truly lies in the alternative hypothesis.
+    * A UMP test amongst the class of level `\alpha` tests represents a "best in class" test for that given false-rejection rate `\alpha`.
+        * Many problems don't have a UMP level `\alpha` test.
+That means that some level `\alpha` tests work better on parts of the alternative hypothesis than other tests, and vice versa.
+    * The Neyman-Pearson lemma says taht for certain simple hypotheses (where both null and alternative hypotheses consist of a single value of `\theta`), then the LRT with an appropriate cutoff is a UMP test of level `\alpha`.
-    * Likelihood ratio test; compare the max likelihood of the null hypothesis to the max likelihood over all of Theta (the parameter space).
-If this is `<c` (where `c` is a constant between zero and one), then reject the null hypothesis.
+    * What is the Likelihood Ratio Test?
+Basically, we compare the supremum of the likelihood of the sample over the null hypothesis space, and take its ratio with the supremum of the likelihood over the entire space.
+If the ratio is `<c`, then we reject the null hypothesis.
+        * The logic of this test is clear, but is it any good?
+        * The Neyman-Pearson lemma from right above says that for the appropriate `c` that gives a desired `\alpha`, this is a UMP test, if both hypotheses consist of a single parameter.
+So in this sense, the test is good, in fact: optimal.
+    * Another result, by Karlin-Rubin, applies in certain cases for *one-sided* tests.
+        * The null hypothesis is `\theta <= \theta_0` and the alternative hypothesis is `\theta > \theta_0`.
+        * Next, the theorem requires that for any two `\theta_1>\theta_2`, that the likelihood ratio `f_1(x)/f_0(x)` is monotonically non-decreasing in `x`.
+        * What that means is that the larger `x` is, the more likely `theta_1` is over `theta_0`.
+        * In that case we can choose a cutoff `x_0`, where the probability that `\theta_0` would generate an `x>x_0` is exactly the desired `\alpha`.
+        * That means that `\beta(\theta_0)=\alpha`, and we know that for any `\theta<\theta_0`, `\beta(\theta)` can only be smaller.
+That means this is a level `\alpha` test.
+        * Now we need to show that this is a uniformly most powerful test.
+I'm lazy and don't want to prove that right now.
+* Bayesian Hypothesis Testing
     * If you have a prior, you can use the posterior to evaluate the probability of both hypotheses; you can accept the one with the higher probability.
 Alternatively, if you want to be safe, you can reject the null hypothesis only when the probability of the alternative is higher than some threshold.
-    * To evaluate, the power function `\beta(\theta)` is the probability when the parameter is `\theta` that the null hypothesis will be rejected.
-        * Ideally this is zero when `\theta` is in the null hypothesis region, and one elsewhere.
-    * The power function will be used to measure the performance of a hypothesis test.
-        * You may wish to put a min false positive probability, and a max false negative probability.
-This would need to be true for any setting of `\theta`.
-        * This may not be possible for a given sample size.
+* First, let's start by mapping all samples into the range `[0, 1]`.
+This lets us talk about an example being "more extreme" than another.
+    * Obviously, any monotonic transformation of the space would preserve the notion of extremity.
+    * So we want something better.
+We want that `p(x_0)` is defined such that to `sup_\theta P_\theta(p(x) <= p(x_0)) = p(x_0)`.
+    * That means exactly this: that `p(x)` is the probability of obtaining a result at least as extreme as this one (for the worst theta).
+    * From this, we can immediately get a level `\alpha` test.
+In particular, we reject exactly when `p(x) <= \alpha`.
+    * Thus, the p-value is useful in allowing the reader to interpret the "strength" of the evidence.
+That is, we can set the false rejection rate as low as `p(x)`, and this evidence would still indicate rejection of the null hypothesis.
+* It is common that the p-value is monotone in `x`, which yields a very understandable rejection region.
+    * In particular, for any function `W`, you can define `p(x)` to be `sup_\theta Pr_\theta(W(X) >= W(x))`.
+    * A one-sided value may have `W(x)` be montone in `x`, while a two-sided value may have `W(x)` be proportional to the distance from some statistic like the mean.
+* Hypothesis Testing Summary/Pitfalls:
-    * A *level \alpha test* means that the probability of incorrectly rejecting the null hypothesis is always less than `\alpha`.
-This means that for every `\theta \in \Theta_0` (i.e., for every null hypothesis theta), the probability of incorrectly rejecting the null hypothesis is less than `\alpha`.
+    * A level alpha test only means that the probability of false-rejection given theta is in fact in the null hypothesis is less than or equal to alpha.
-        * This shows a focus on not falsely rejecting the null hypothesis.
-        * BTW, `\alpha` is your "signifcance level".
-    * A test is called *unbiased* if for every `\theta` in the alternative hypothesis, `\beta(\theta)` is greater than any `\beta(\theta')` for `\theta'` in the null hypothesis.
-        * That is, it's stupid to say you're avoiding false positives if don't even detect true positives!
-    * A *uniformly most powerful test* is one which has greater `\beta(\theta)` for all `\theta` in the alternative hypothesis, when compared to other tests in the class.
-        * That is: the test always has the highest true positive rate in the class, no matter the parameter.
-    * A UMP test amongst the class of level `\alpha` tests is best in class for tests with that false positive rate.
-        * For many problems, a UMP does not exist.
-    * The Neyman-Pearson lemma says that for *simple* hypotheses (where both null and alternative hypotheses consist of one `\theta` each), the LRT with an appropriate cutoff is a UMP test of level `\alpha`.
-    * Karlin-Rubin shows one extension.
-If for any pair of `\theta_1 >
-      \theta_2`, the likelihood ratio of `\theta_1` versus `\theta_2`
-      is non-decreasing as the observation `x` increases, then Karlin-Rubin gives a way to construct a UMP test of level `\alpha`.
-        * This basically says that, for one-sided hypotheses, we can construct a simple UMP level.
-    * However, for many hypotheses no UMP test will exist.
-* p-value: A p-value is any statistic where for any `\theta` in the null hypothesis, and any `\alpha`, `Pr_\theta(p(x) <= \alpha) <= \alpha`.
-    * Given such a p-value it is easy to give a level `\alpha` test by rejecting the null hypothesis iff `p(x) <= \alpha`.
-    * Reporting a p-value imparts more than setting a threshold `\alpha`, running a level `\alpha` test, and reporting acceptance or rejction.
-    * The p-value lets the reader bring their own conception of what `\alpha` should be, and answer whether the hypothesis would have been accepted using the level `\alpha` test.
-    * You get to pick what "more extreme" means.
-* Careful!
+    * Nothing here speaks to the "probability that the null hypothesis is false" or "is true".
-    * A low p-value does not suggest anything about the probability that the null hypothesis is true.
-That makes no sense in frequentist statistics.
-It only means that the observation was unlikely for any \theta in the null hypothesis.
+    * Note that a sample does not just suggest rejection of the null hypothesis merely because it is unlikely under the null hypothesis.
+It only makes sense to take as evidence against the null hypothesis if this sample is *even more* unlikely under the alternative hypothesis.
-    * In fact, if you really do have prior beliefs on the \theta, it may still be that the null hypothesis is quite likely, either because the alternative hypothesis has very low probability to begin with, or because the observation is about equally unlikely under both hypotheses.
 * Decision Theory for Hypotheses
     * Zero-One loss is common.
 In that case the risk for `\theta` in the null hypothesis is `\beta(\theta)`; likewise for `\theta` in